-When you’re not on campus it’s important to always use the digital library to go to the databases.
+When you are not on campus it is important always to use the digital library to go to the databases.
 It will lead you through the proxy server, so that you are recognized as being from the UT.
 When you want to access articles directly you can use our off-campus button.

 What should I do when I cannot access an article?

 Even though the University of Twente has access to countless articles in many journals en databases, you will hit a paywall at some point, or find that an article isn’t accessible for other reasons.
-In that case, first check if you’re using the UT’s IP address, because only then, you will have access to our digital library.
+In that case, first check if you are using the UT’s IP address, because only then, you will have access to our digital library.
 If you are using the right IP address, then try one of the following to get access after all:

 · Search in Google Scholar and place the title of the article between quotation marks (phrase search).

 · Search in Google, possibly with the addition filetype:pdf

 · Ask your Information specialist if he/she can locate the article for you

 · Request a copy through the Interlibrary Loan system (ILL)

 Why is there occasionally limited access to scientific literature?

 The VSNU (the association of universities in the Netherlands) is negotiating with publishers on behalf of the Dutch universities.
 This results in so-called big deals that give university employees and students access to the journals of these publishers.
 The VSNU wants new agreements that make the transition to open access (free access to scientific literature) possible at a reasonable price: The VSNU is willing to pay the full price for access to these journals that increasingly comprise open-access articles, but wants university authors to be able to publish open access in these journals for free or at a discount.
 Due to difficult negotiations with publishers, there may be less access to scientific journals.
 For instance big deals may not be continued.